-• There were systems in place to identify and follow up children living in disadvantaged circumstances and who were at risk, for example, children and young people who had a high number of A&E attendances.
-Immunisation rates were lower than the national benchmark of 90% for all standard childhood immunisations.
+- There were systems in place to identify and follow up children living in disadvantaged circumstances and who were at risk, for example, children and young people who had a high number of A&E attendances.
+Immunisation rates were lower than the national benchmark of 90% for all standard childhood immunisations. - Patients told us that children and young people were treated in an age-appropriate way and were recognised as individuals, and we saw evidence to confirm this.

-- Patients told us that children and young people were treated in an age-appropriate way and were recognised as individuals, and we saw evidence to confirm this. - The practice's uptake for the cervical screening programme was 78%, which was comparable to the CCG average of 79% and the national average of 81%. - Appointments were available outside of school hours and the premises were suitable for children and babies. - We saw positive examples of joint working with midwives and health visitors.
+- The practice's uptake for the cervical screening programme was 78%, which was comparable to the CCG average of 79% and the national average of 81%. - Appointments were available outside of school hours and the premises were suitable for children and babies. - We saw positive examples of joint working with midwives and health visitors.

-Working age people (including those recently retired and students) The provider was rated as requires improvement for safe, effective, caring and well led and good for providing a responsive service.
-The issues identified as requiring improvement overall affected all patients including this population group.
+Working age people (including those recently retired and students)

+The provider was rated as good for providing services to working age people (including those recently retired and students).